Skip to main content

 • “It just plays the stupid main menu music in every single boss battle, and stages have lame cellphone jingles behind them that loop after 5 seconds.”

-• “The bosses are ridiculously overpowered and not fun to fight at all; the music is meh at best, and while there is an interesting amount of level variety, it never really goes anywhere.”
+• “The music is meh at best, and while there is an interesting amount of level variety, it never really goes anywhere.”

 • story

-The story of "Fist Puncher" is characterized as a shallow and campy parody of classic gaming tropes, primarily revolving around four fighters attempting to rescue kidnapped women from a villain known as the Milkman.
-While the narrative is not particularly engaging or groundbreaking, it offers a nostalgic retro feel and humorous elements that some players find enjoyable, despite the repetitive dialogue and lack of depth in character backstories.
-Overall, the story serves as a lighthearted backdrop to the gameplay rather than a focal point.
+The story in "Fist Puncher" is characterized as a shallow and campy parody of classic gaming tropes, primarily revolving around four fighters attempting to rescue kidnapped women from a villain known as the Milkman.
+While the narrative lacks depth and originality, it offers a nostalgic retro feel and humorous elements that contribute to the overall charm of the game.
+Players noted that the dialogue is repetitive and the plot becomes less engaging as the game progresses, but the quirky characters and unlockable missions provide some entertainment value.

 • “Fist Puncher features solid controls, an assortment of levelable characters, and a campy plot that carries 10+ hours of gameplay.”